 Jane grew up in Des Moines and in the Lutheran Church where she discovered she had a knack to "make church fun."
 She moved to Chicago in the early 80s, just after college, to pursue improv and stand-up comedy.
 She moved to LA in the later 80's to continue these pursuits.
 In her adult life she found her spiritual home in the United Methodist Church and after a surprising call in the desert on Good Friday (really!) she transitioned into ordained ministry, with a desire to continue developing her passions and gifts for comedy and fun-making for the church and faith walk.
 She graduated from the Claremont School of Theology in 1996.
 There she created an improv troupe of seminarians called Angelic Residue; they played improv games with scripture and were a huge hit everywhere we went (not to brag - thanks goes to God!).
 She's served churches in West Los Angeles, Appleton WI, San Luis Obispo and last year was appointed to take a first stab at creating a full-fledged Comedy Church in Toluca Lake (next to Burbank).
-That experiment has ended and she's currently on "family leave" caring for her parents in Waverly and continuing her pursuit of building new bridges between comedy and theology.
-She's presently writing a blog that explores the Bible from a comic angle, The Comic Lens, as well as developing, producing and performing a unique variety show entitled, The Bible Cabaret: A Comedy and Music Review Starring the Old and New Testaments.
-Jane is also serving as the regular “guest preacher” for two Iowa UMC’s, in Volga and Arlington.
+After that experiment ended she went on "family leave" to care for her parents in Waverly and continuing her pursuit of building new bridges between comedy and theology.
+She began writing a blog that explores the Bible from a comic angle, The Comic Lens, as well as developing, producing and performing a unique variety show entitled, The Bible Cabaret: A Comedy and Music Review Starring the Old and New Testaments.
+On July 1, 2018, Jane returned to Southern California and began a new pastoral appointment at the (fabulous!)
+United Methodist Church in Palm Springs.
 In her spare time she collects polyester pant suits and figures out how to connect dots.